allenai/signal-and-noise/README.md

 ### Using the evaluation dataset

-Pull all the model evaluations used in this project:
+Pull all the model evaluations used in this project (from [huggingface.co/datasets/allenai/signal-and-noise](https://huggingface.co/datasets/allenai/signal-and-noise)):

 ```python
 import pandas as pd